toitoi-co/toitoi-admin/docs/api-docs.md

 * __password__: Must be between 8 and 1024 characters, and contain at least one number or special character.
 This field will likely be removed in the future, in favour of setting a password after e-mail confirmation.
 * __address1__, __address2__, __city__, __state__, __postalCode__, __country__: *Optional.* Further user information.

+### POST /confirm/:confirmationKey

+Attempts to confirm an e-mail address for the given `confirmationKey` parameter.

+Possible route-specific responses:

+* __204__: Confirmation successful.
+* __404__: Invalid confirmation key.
+Message is:
+	* "No such confirmation key exists."

 ### POST /login

 Attempts to authenticate as a given user.
 Expects the following: